Join an attempted suicide support group to meet other people who understand the impact of your experience.

 - Pre-screening – all candidates will have an opportunity to have a one-to-one discussion with a member of the team to assess that a group setting is appropriate for you.
 All participants are encouraged to have individual counselling as part of the care.

 - Group sessions are weekly.
 If you commit to the program it is important you attend most of the sessions and if you cannot attend you inform the group.
-The session are in person Wednesdays from 2:30-4 in Spruce Grove, AB.
-We hope to begin the first group in September.

 - Be authentic – this is a safe space for you to be honest about what is happening and how you feel.